joinpursuit/AC_4_Web/units/html/lessons/html_table_form_tags.md

 </form>
 ```

 In the example above, the Form would have "First name" placed above the first text box with "First name" typed into the first text box.
-This is because "`Frist name:<br>`" above the text input field writes the words "First name:" on the page and then adds a line break with `<br>` so the text and text field are not on the same line.
+This is because "`First name:<br>`" above the text input field writes the words "First name:" on the page and then adds a line break with `<br>` so the text and text field are not on the same line.
 "First name" would be _typed_ into the text field because the `value` attribute represents what is typed into the text box.
 As a user types into the text box, the _value_ is updated.

 The second text box would also have "`Last name:`" written above it for the same reasons that "First name" appears above the first text box.
 The second text box, however, is utilizing the `placeholder` attribute.
 This will put greyed-out text inside the text box that disappears when the user clicks on the text box.
 This is different from `value` because the user has to delete `value` but not `placeholder`.
 It is generally good practice to _not_ have a default value in any text box, unless it is information that user has previously provided (like when a form auto-fills your billing address based on the mailing address you already gave).
 This is because forcing the user to delete information typed into a form is annoying.